Do Narcissists Enjoy Kissing?

 The narcissist enjoys kissing because they know it will hook you in and bond you to them.
 It grants them narcissistic supply in the form of attention and adoration going from you to them.

-For that initial period of time they make you feel like you’re the most amazing person on the planet and they truly can make you feel adored.
+For that initial period, they make you feel like you’re the most amazing person on the planet and they can truly make you feel adored.

 But here’s where it’s important to note the distinction.
-It’s not you that they’re adoring, it’s the fact that you freely offer such a great source of supply to them.
+It’s not you that they adore, it’s the fact that you freely offer such a great source of supply to them.

 It’s not that they adore you, it’s simply your valuable life force in which they seek to pillage.